 Skip to content

-3 reasons why quality management systems do not work for the promotional review process
+3 reasons why quality management software systems don’t work for MLR review

 Back to Blog

-However, QMS software does not support features and functionality specific to the promotional review process.
-Over time, this can lead to process inefficiencies and reduced productivity.
-Here are three key features necessary for a scalable, efficient promotional review process that you won’t find in quality management software.
+However, MLR review is a fast-paced, cross-functional effort that demands collaboration, visibility, and adaptability, and QMS software does not support features and functionality specific to this critical process.
+Over time, this can lead to inefficiencies and reduced productivity.

 QMS software Promotional review software